{\delta}-rings, perfectoid towers, and lim Cohen-Macaulay sequences: Constructions of perfectoid towers

 \section{Constructions of perfectoid towers}

 In this section, we provide examples of perfectoid towers arising from quotients by $\phi$-stable ideals.
 In \S \ref{SubSecpFreePerfdTower}, we prove \Cref{MainTheorem2} (\Cref{pTorFreePerfdTowers}).
-This provides us with perfectoid towers the same as those constructed by Ishizuka \cite{I23}, while the proof is completely different.
+The resulting perfectoid towers agree with those constructed by Ishizuka \cite{I23}, although the proofs are conmpletely different.
 In \S \ref{SubSectionDet} (resp. \S \ref{SubSecSecRing}), we give examples of perfectoid towers arising from determinantal rings defined by $2\times m$-matrices (resp. section rings of smooth projective varieties).
 In \S \ref{SubSubSectMonomialPerfd}, we discuss a construction of perfectoid towers arising from quotients by squarefree monomial ideals that contain $p$-torsion elements.

 First, we define the colimits using the ring homomorphisms induced by Frobenius lifts on $\delta$-rings.

 \begin{definition} Let $(A,\delta)$ be a $\delta$-ring with the associated Frobenius lift $\phi$, let $I$ be a $\phi$-stable ideal, and let $R$ be the quotient ring $A/I$.
 Then we define the ring $R_i \coloneqq \colim\big\{R\underbrace{\xrightarrow{\phi_R} R \xrightarrow{\phi_R} \cdots \xrightarrow{\phi_R}}_{i\textnormal{\ times}}R\big\}.$ \end{definition}